SCanDroid/SCanDroid/README.md

 5. Uncheck the following WALA related projects:  _polyglot_ and _js_
 6. Click Finish

-Export the following WALA .jar files into SCanDroid/wala
+Export the following WALA .jar files into SCanDroid/wala, if they do not already exist.
 - wala_cast.jar
 - wala_cast_java.jar
 - wala_cast_java_jdt.jar